R3ta update. R3ta update. Click for full update

 Room Temp

-• Keep sealed: Store vials away from light, moisture, and temperature swings.
+• Keep sealed: Protect from light, moisture, and temperature swings.

-• Tip: Limit freezer door opening — temperature swings shorten shelf life.
+• Tip: Limit freezer door opening to avoid fluctuations.

-Our peptide vials typically hold up to 3 mL of liquid.
+Vials typically hold up to ~3 mL of liquid.

-Clean the vial tops: Wipe the rubber stoppers with an alcohol swab.
+Clean closures: Wipe rubber stoppers with alcohol and allow to dry.

-Add water slowly: Inject down the glass wall — not directly onto the powder.
+Add slowly: Dispense along the glass wall, not directly onto the powder.

-Dissolve gently: Swirl; don’t shake.
-Give it a few minutes to fully clear.
+Dissolve gently: Swirl; avoid vigorous shaking.
+Allow a few minutes to clear.

 Shelf Life Summary

-• Don’t reuse the same needle across multiple peptides.
+• Re‑use the same needle or measuring device across materials.

-• Don’t freeze and thaw the same vial multiple times.
+• Freeze and thaw the same vial repeatedly.

 Risks of Improper Handling